LongBu/AWS-MLS-C01-Study-Guide/README.md

     * For a given search word/n-gram, sort the documents by their TF-IDF score accordingly
     * Display the results
   * Term Frequency just measures how often/relevancy of a word occurs in a document
-  * Document Frequency is how often a word occurs in an entire set of documents, i.e., all of Wikipedia or every web page (predicts common words)
+  * Document Frequency is how often a word occurs or not (this is either 0 or 1 per document) in an entire set of documents, i.e., all of Wikipedia or every web page (predicts common words).
+The test appears to use the formula tf/log(document frequency)
   * Equal to: Term Frequency/Document Frequency or Term Frequency * Inverse Document Frequency
-    * We actually use the log of the TF-IDF, since word frequencies are distributed exponentially.
+    * We actually use the log of the TF-IDF (sometimes depending on magnitudes), since word frequencies are distributed exponentially.
 That gives us a better weighting of a words overall popularity
   * TF-IDF assumes a document is a "bag of words"
     * Parsing documents into a bag of words can be most of the work
     * Words can be represented as a hash value (number) for efficiency